top of page

 "You knew what was allowed and what wasn't because the rules didn't change very often.
 The taboos were 'organic'.
 They were derived from collective experience and instinct." - Tucker Carlson (11:36 in his video)

+Tucker is nostalgic for an "organic" utopia that only ever existed in his weird head ... and he just won't stop whining about it.
 The episode jumps from monstrous Jeffrey Dahmer to the heroic Kyle Rittenhouse, to a detailed description of the problem of child p-ngraphy on social media.
-Tucker leaps from one loose observation to another, weaving a barely coherent narrative until its conclusion ... a dismissal of "White Supremacy" as important in America.
-Boring stuff, mostly - but sometimes the host spices things up by saying things that are completely absurd on its face.
+Tucker leaps from one loose observation to another, weaving a barely coherent narrative until its conclusion ...
+"White Supremacy", according to Tucker, isn't real nor important in America.
+Boring stuff, mostly, but sometimes the host spices things up with total absurdity, on its face.

 "Until fairly recently, for example, it was taboo in this country to attack people on the basis of their race." - Tucker (1:26 in his video)

-Hmm.
 Are you sure about that, Tucker?

 "Stealing, flaunting your wealth, striking women, smoking marijuana on the streets, shameless public hypocrisy, taking other people's money for not working.
 All of these things used to be considered unacceptable in America, but not anymore." - Tucker (2:50)

-Did Joe Biden say those words?
-Sources?
+Tucker sidesteps that one ancient taboo we all have about Lying.
 As a self-interested internet influencer, Tucker shows contempt for his audience through his willingness to say absolutely anything.
-I'm reminded that Tucker already admitted in court that he shouldn't be seen as a serious person, when anchoring at FOX News.
+I'm reminded that Tucker already admitted in court that he shouldn't be seen as a serious person, at his previous job anchoring at corporate FOX News.
 Isn't that "shameless public hypocrisy" right there?
 My nostalgia longs for those days when the nation's most watched News-Man was a bit more impressive than this ...

 Tucker claims that his move to Twitter has something to do with his passion for Truth.
 I think he has alot of work to do on himself before he can offer any such value to the world.
 Until then, he's just another guy displaying his limitations on the internet.